PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two1.md

 Kim got his breath back and moved a few steps to join his sister.
 Tom acknowledged Kim with a glance, her train of thought gone.

 [Vibrantise:]
 They walked towards the village at a slow pace to take it all in: sights, sounds and smells, geese, dogs and people.
 Carts and horses.
 Stacks of things by the buildings.
+Sacks of things by the stacks.
 Smoke, banging.
-A sudden shout but not for them.
+A sudden shout, but it was not for them.

 And how people were dressed.
 Everyone had good boots or cloggs.
 Tom gave her own boots a quick look.
 Pride enveloped her with a dawning thought: she was fitting in.

-Tom looked to Kim, who was perturbed.
-He looked hesitant as if the whole thing was a bad idea.
-Tom turned to face Kim, inviting him to share her perspectve.
-Kim returned the look.
-It was clear to Tom her brother was not influenced.
-Instead Kim looked at her with dread, as if she were the vibrant village.
+Tom looked to Kim: he looked perturbed as if the whole thing was a bad idea.
+Tom turned to face Kim with the excitement she felt; an invitation.
+Kim returned her look but it was clear her brother was not influenced.
+Instead Kim looked at her with dread as if she were the vibrant village.

 "You two are new" said someone behind them.
 The two turned round to see a relaxed, sandy haired boy.
 He was a bit older than them.
 He was holding a cow by a nose ring teather.
-"Where are you from?"
+"Where you from?" the boy looked between Tom and Kim, but eyes ending on Tom.

 "Hello!" replied Tom, pleased to make a new friend.
 Kim barely said anything; a slight disaproval was his greeting.

 "We're from the Forest."
-Tom pointed North.
+Tom pointed North, explaining.

 "Oh." said the boy, as if he was interested.
 "From that forest."